Skip to contents

 Single numeric value indicating the length of the object.
 Not considered if NULL.

 Single logical value.
 Are the numeric values between 0 and 1 (proportion)?
-If TRUE, can be used alone, without considering class, etc.
+If TRUE, can be used alone, i.e., without checking the class, mode, etc., of the object to test.

 Vector of character strings or integers indicating all the possible option values for the data argument, or NULL.
 Numbers of type "double" are accepted if they have a 0 modulo.

 Single logical value.
-If TRUE, all of the options must be present at least once in the data argument, and nothing else.
+If TRUE, all of the options of the options argument must be present at least once in the data argument, and nothing else.
 If FALSE, some or all of the options must be present in the data argument, and nothing else.
-Ignored if options base::is.null.
+Ignored if the options argument is NULL.

 Single logical value.
 Can the data argument contain NA?

 Single logical value.
 Are negative numeric values authorized?
 Warning: the default setting is TRUE, meaning that, in that case, no check is performed for the presence of negative values.
 The neg_values argument is activated only when set to FALSE.
-In addition, (1) neg_values = FALSE can only be used when class, typeof or mode arguments are not NULL, otherwise return an error message, (2) the presence of negative values is not checked with neg_values = FALSE if the tested object is a factor and the following checking message is returned "OBJECT MUST BE MADE OF NON NEGATIVE VALUES BUT IS A FACTOR".
+In addition, (1) neg_values = FALSE can only be used when class, typeof or mode arguments are not NULL, otherwise an error message is returned, (2) the presence of negative values is not checked with neg_values = FALSE if the tested object is a factor.
+For the latter, a checking message is returned "OBJECT MUST BE MADE OF NON NEGATIVE VALUES BUT IS A FACTOR".

 Single logical value.
 Are infinite numeric values authorized (Inf or -Inf)?
-Identical remarks as for the neg_values argument.
+Same remarks as for the neg_values argument.

 Single character string indicating the name of the object to test.
 If NULL, use what is assigned to the data argument for the returned message.